Putting Your Feet First

 Treatment for Plantar Fasciitis

-At Talaria Podiatrist, we provide a diverse range of treatment options near Coburg tailored to your specific needs.
-Whether you’re a student or a senior, our objective is to improve your mobility while minimising pain.
-We recognise that everyone is different, and what works for one person may not be useful for another.
-Our experienced podiatrists will create a customised management plan for you, which may involve shockwave therapy, strapping, footwear guidance, stretching and strengthening exercises, orthotics, and needling.
-In rare cases, surgery may be considered for severe plantar fasciitis, although it is not commonly required.
+At Talaria Podiatrist, we prioritise offering a wide range of treatment options near Coburg tailored to your specific needs.
+Whether you’re a student or a senior, our focus is on supporting you to move with minimal pain.
+We understand that every individual is different, and what works for one person may not be suitable for another.
+Our skilled podiatrists will develop a personalised management plan for you, which may involve shockwave therapy, strapping, footwear advice, stretching and strengthening exercises, orthotics, and needling.
+In severe cases of plantar fasciitis, surgery may be considered, although it is not a common solution.

 Your Plantar Fasciitis Questions Answered